twolfson/record-a-cast/README.md

 [Node.js]: http://nodejs.org/

 ## Getting Started
-Install the module globally via: `npm install -g record-a-cast`
+1. Install the module globally via `npm install -g record-a-cast`

-Then, start running the application via `record-a-cast recording.mov`
+2. Start running `record-a-cast` via `record-a-cast recording.mov`

-You will be prompted to select an area via a draggable/resizable window.
+3. Select an area via a draggable/resizable window

 ![Select an area image][]

-After the area has been placed, press `Enter` and FFmpeg will begin recording that area.
+4. Press `Enter` and FFmpeg will begin recording that area

-To stop recording, send a keyboard interrupt to `record-a-cast` (typically `Ctrl+C`).
+5. To stop recording, send a keyboard interrupt to `record-a-cast` (typically `Ctrl+C`)

-Your recording will be available at `recording.mov`
+6. Your recording will be available at `recording.mov`

 ![Recording image][Get a screencast image]